Generic Name: penciclovir

 Dosage Form: cream

-Denavir (penciclovir cream) is indicated for the treatment of recurrent herpes labialis (cold sores) in adults and children 12 years of age and older.
+Denavir is a nucleoside analog HSV DNA polymerase inhibitor indicated for the treatment of recurrent herpes labialis (cold sores) in adults and children 12 years of age or older.

 Denavir is contraindicated in patients with known hypersensitivity to the product or any of its components.